nvd-dev/Personal-Configuration/README.md

     sudo apt-get install zsh

-set your ZSH as default shell:
+- set your ZSH as default shell:

         chsh -s $(which zsh)

 ### MacOS

+Skip this step if you are on MacOS Catalina and above

     brew install zsh